gerssivaldosantos/gerssivaldosantos.github.io/README.md

 ### Main technologies used
   <p>

-- [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/) - Javascript is a very popular high-level programming language that can be applied in a variety of scenarios
+- [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/) - JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
+It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript.